· 9 min read

 "keyboard": "Enter/Space toggles panel"

-The Shift I am Proposing: From Design Systems -> Generation Systems
+The Shift I am Proposing: From Design Systems to Generation Systems

 Two LLM Template Schemas (Public, Opinionated, Practical)